 The American intellectual Leon Wieseltier recently told of his fears for reading.
 “Reading is a cognitive, mental, emotional action, and today it is under pressure from all this speed of the internet and the whole digital world.”
 What’s more, he believes technology is shifting our way of seeing the world, that we have become “happily, even giddily, governed by the values of utility, speed, efficiency and convenience”, so that we now “ask of things not if they are true or false, or good or evil, but how they work”.

 Perhaps there was similar angst at the birth of the printing press.
 But this change is reaching into every corner of our humanness.
 Once it looked like hype, but now those pioneers seem right: the internet really has changed the world completely – and us along with it.

-Throughout the months in between June and December, I have visited a few places to make illustrations on the spot in hopes to deliver a sense of the place in my illustrations.
-There are a lot of roughs, which you can have a look at my blog.
-But I have chosen the Billingsgate Market in the end to produce 6 original watercolour drawings in which I have reproduced using a risograph machine to make editions of them.
+Throughout the months in between June and December, I have visited a few places to make illustrations on the spot in hope to deliver a sense of the space in my illustrations.
+There are a lot of roughs, which you can view at my blog.
+I have chosen the Billingsgate Market in the end to produce 6 original watercolour drawings in which I have reproduced using a risograph machine to make editions of them.
 The series is now available on Etsy.

 Graphic design for Sheba Montserrat production (September, 2013 - Now)

 I was commissioned to make some posters for Sheba Montserrat’s events.
 This is a paid freelance project.
 Since Sheba Montserrat’s shows involves a lot of Caribbean dance, I have decided to take inspiration from drawing from dancers.
 This has proven to be very helpful in my creation to the final outcome.
 I still make posters for her.